 The divorce process can be overwhelming, especially if you listen to what others say.
 Since it is an emotional process, every person’s experience is vastly different.
 The range can run from amicable to downright contentious.
 It helps to understand a few basics about what to expect before embarking on such a difficult process.
-As an attorney from a divorce law firm in Plano, TX, like Scroggins Law Group can explain, one element that may prove a bone of contention among couples is how property is divided.
+As an attorney from a divorce law firm can explain, one element that may prove a bone of contention among couples is how property is divided.
 Learn the most common ways courts decide who gets what in divorce.

 Each state has its own divorce laws on the books, ultimately determining how a couple should split up property.
 Some states subscribe to an equal or 50/50 split.
 If the couple cannot reach a favorable agreement, the judge will divide everything equally between them.